action-script/fluid-shape-socket/README.md

 # fluid mesh socket
-Interactive WegGL prototype combining multiple smartphone devices and websockets.
+Interactive WebGL prototype combining multiple smartphone devices and websockets.
 Generating a collaborative tridimensional shape using the tilt sensor from the devices and translate them into information for vector position.